WearAI/wearai.github.io/README.md

 WearAI helps you:

-👕 Virtually try on outfits using cutting-edge AI
+👕 Virtually try on outfits using trained AI models

 🧥 Organise your wardrobe digitally